Important Amendments to UAE Economic Substance Regulations

 High Risk Intellectual Property Licensee

-The definition of a High Risk Intellectual Property Licensee has been limited to an intellectual property businesses that meets all of the following conditions:
+The definition of a High Risk Intellectual Property Licensee has been limited to an intellectual property business that meets all of the following conditions:

-1.The business did not create the intellectual property asset.
+1.The business did not create an intellectual property asset.

 2. The business acquired the intellectual property asset from either: